Altinity/helm-charts/README.md

 > Please refer to the Altinity Operator project instructions for details on operator upgrade with Helm, including running custom resource definition files independently.

-## Community

-These charts are a community effort sponsored by Altinity.
-The best way to reach us or ask questions is:

-* Join the [Altinity Slack](https://altinity.com/slack) - Chat with the developers and other users
-* Log an [issue on GitHub](https://github.com/Altinity/helm-charts/issues) - Ask questions, log bugs and feature requests

 ## Helm Charts

 - **[clickhouse](./charts/clickhouse/)**: All-in-one chart to deploy a ClickHouse cluster (and optionally Keeper and the Altinity Operator)